 - another existing job in the company

-- a job created from a set of new tasks, productive for the company
+- a job created from a set of new tasks that are productive for the company

-- the worker is able to do the work
+- the worker is reasonably able to do the work assignment proposed

-- despite the worker’s employment injury, the work does not endanger their health, safety or physical and psychological well-being
+- the work does not endanger the person's health, safety and physical and psychological well-being

 - the work is beneficial to their rehabilitation

-If the worker disagrees with the temporary assignment because they believe that they are not reasonably able to perform the tasks they have been assigned, they may contest it.
+If the worker disagrees with the temporary assignment proposed, they may contest it.

-The employer must pay a worker who is doing a temporary assignment the same wages and benefits as for their regular job or those they would have received had they continued to do their job normally.
+If the temporary assignment is done according to the regular schedule, the employer must pay the worker the same wages and benefits as for their job or those they would have received had they continued to do their job normally.

 Termination of a temporary assignment

-The temporary assignment ends when the worker is fully able to do their regular job or a suitable job.
+The temporary assignment ends when the worker is able to do their job or a suitable job.